ofunny/ofunnysBedrockExamples/particleAmountFix/README.md

 ## Installation

 1. Copy and paste the particles folder into your Bedrock resouce pack.
-2. If you already have your own particle files, make sure to merge them proberly.
+2. If you already have your own particle files, make sure to merge them properly.

 ## Contributions